About bluesSHOUT! Classes

 Jalapeno: Are you looking for more spice in your dancing?
 To find that kick that will take your dancing to the next level?
 Jalapeno classes are for dancers in transition who are actively looking to make significant improvement in their dancing.
 These classes are designed to give you new ideas, new techniques, and new ways to explore your movement and partnering.
 The pace will be moderate, with time for questions and answers in order to focus and tailor your learning experience to you.
 Expect to leave each class with several new ideas or concepts to work on or wrap your brain around.

 Habanero: If you can’t take the heat, stay out of the kitchen.
-These classes will be challenging for even the best dancers in our scene - think folks who are teaching at the national and international level and/or winning competitions.
-Instructors will move through material quickly, and may introduce several new concepts without much time to practice.
+These classes will be physically and/or mentally challenging for even the best dancers in our scene - think folks who are teaching at the national and international level and/or winning competitions.
+Instructors will move through material quickly, or may focus intensely on a single area.
 High level blues technique is expected from participants and there will be little time for questions or chit chat.
 Critiques from teachers will be direct and you will be expected to integrate the feedback immediately.
-Be prepared to sweat and be prepared to leave the room with more questions than answers.
+Be prepared to sweat or to bend your brain or both.
 Some of these classes may require a partner.

 These classes go into great detail about how to do specific blues dances correctly.
 There will be a lot of explaining, but also time to practice.
 Classes may move slowly so that you can be sure to get things right.